alphatat/Sleek-Minimalist-StartPage/README.md

   ## Credits
  - svg color filter.
 Barrett Sonntag at codepen [@sosuke](https://codepen.io/sosuke) . the [code](https://codepen.io/sosuke/pen/Pjoqqp).
  - Focusing the searchbar fix.
 Some fellow from StackOverflow.
-ThankYou but cant find your name. basically the problem is not solved rater an error is evoked to reload the page and get the focus back
+ThankYou but cant find your name. basically the problem is not solved rather an error is evoked to reload the page and get the focus back
  - icons: [https://simpleicons.org/](https://simpleicons.org/) you guys are the best.. [git repo](https://github.com/simple-icons/simple-icons)
 Thank you all....